Blog

 Active from: Expected 2026

-To remedy the long-standing compliance issues it has created, the Holidays Act 2003 may be repealed in 2026.
-If that proves to be the case, this will make way for a new Employment Leave Act (tentatively scheduled to be enacted before New Zealand’s general election in November).
+To remedy the long-standing compliance issues it has created, the Holidays Act 2003 is being repealed to make way for a new Employment Leave Bill (tentatively scheduled to be enacted before New Zealand’s general election in November).

-Under the proposed framework, annual and sick leave would accrue from an employee’s first day and could be paid at an hourly rate (base wage) rather than the current four-week entitlement after 12 months of continuous service.
+Under the proposed framework, annual and sick leave would start accruing from an employee’s first day of work, with sick leave capped at a total hours entitlement, and leave would be paid using a single hourly rate rather than the current four-week entitlement after 12 months of continuous service.

-Additionally, casual workers will no longer receive 8% ‘pay as you go’ gross earnings.
-Instead, they’ll be paid 12.5% leave compensation on all earnings.
+Under the Bill, the existing 8% “pay as you go” arrangement would be replaced by a 12.5% Leave Compensation Payment applied to additional and casual hours worked, instead of accruing leave on those hours in the usual way.
 One can also anticipate clarification surrounding public holidays, bereavement leave, and family violence leave, with certain entitlements available from day one.

 Workplace Health & Safety reform